Typical AdWords Mistakes: Campaign Settings12 min read

 When you’re optimizing your AdWords ads, the last thing you want is for Google to start showing one of your ads more frequently than the other.
 Whenever Google does this, they actively skew the data you see and you miss the opportunity of learning from the split-test.

-Furthermore, one of the biggest drawbacks by using Google’s Ad Optimizer (Optimize for Clicks or Conversions) is that the software makes decisions very fast.
+Furthermore, one of the biggest drawbacks of using Google’s Ad Optimizer (Optimize for Clicks or Conversions) is that the software makes decisions very fast.
 I have seen cases where all it took for Google to start favoring one ad was 5 clicks.

 Unless you don’t devote much time to optimizing your AdWords campaigns, I would never recommend that you use anything other than Rotate indefinitely.

-Even if you choose Optimize after 90 days, you risk having two ads running that are doing equally well, but targeting two different audiences; and one will gradually stop from showing due to a slight CTR differentiation.
+Even if you choose to Optimize after 90 days, you risk having two ads running that are doing equally well, but targeting two different audiences; and one will gradually stop from showing due to a slight CTR differentiation.

 9. Keyword Matching Options: Not Using “Include plurals, misspellings, and other close variants”

-Unless your account is in an area with very high search volume or if you’ve previously identified big differences in conversion rates based on whether your keyword is in singular, plural or if it has certain misspellings; I recommend that you choose to include plurals, misspellings and other close variants:
+Unless your account is in an area with very high search volume or if you’ve previously identified big differences in conversion rates based on whether your keyword is in singular, plural or if it has certain misspellings; I recommend that you choose to include plurals, misspellings, and other close variants: